|How the South Coast Shopper Works for You

 The South Coast Shopper is a free publication with a weekly circulation of 18,000 copies that are picked up each Thursday at many of the local businesses on the Southern Oregon Coast.

-Cathlene Ripley, 13 years in the community and 2 years as Graphics Design supervisor, after 5 years on Graphics Design staff for The South Coast Shopper.
+~ Cathlene Ripley, 19 years in the community and 7 years as Production Manager/Graphic Designer, after 5 years as Graphics Designer for the South Coast Shopper.

-Britney Scheidemantel, a Coos County native, 10 years as Office Secretary for The South Coast Shopper.
+~ Britney Gordon, a Coos County native, 1 year as Co-Office Manager, 10 years as Office Secretary for The South Coast Shopper, and has been Assistant Manager for the Classified Department for 3 years.

 WHAT MAKES A WEEKLY PUBLICATION STRONGER THAN A DAILY